gipritchard/Space-Debris/Space Debris Taskforce.md

 OR

-- Incrase a teammate's Space Ship's health by 1 HP, if they are also in your space.
+- Incrase a teammate's Spaceship's health by 1 HP, if they are also in your space.

 ### Exchange Resource
 ![](../attachments/action_exchange_example.jpg)